AC59852/HTTP-5212-RNA-Group4-HospitalProject/README.md

 Below are the tables in the Hosiptal Project.
 - Services
 - Departments
+- Pharmacies
+- Prescriptions
+- Staff

 ## Team Members and their input

-1- Brian Ssekalegga Worked on Services and Departments Module
+1- Brian Ssekalegga: Developer for Services and Departments Module 2 - Austin Caron: Developer for CRUD Pharmacy/Prescriptions, as well as linking staff with pharmacy/prescriptions